IRT-Open-Source/scf/README.md

 The STL2STLXML script decodes the EBU STL file and exports it in an XML representation that can be used for further processing with XML technologies or for debugging purposes.

+#### STLXML-SplitBlocks
+The STLXML-SplitBlocks module splits TTI blocks that exceed the maximum Text Field (TF) size in EBU STL.
+It should be applied to an STLXML file before processing that file with STLXML2STL.

 #### STLXML2STL
 The STLXML2STL module converts an XML representation of EBU STL to a